NleJotta/NleJotta/README.md

   - 🌱 I'm currently studying data analysis and development at fiap

   - 🔭 I'm looking for my first job opportunity.
 My dream is to work one day as a developer for a large company

+  - 🌍 I am fluent in Portuguese, intermediate level in English and advanced in Spanish
 </p>

 <!-- Dropdown -->